Best hybrid estate cars 2020

 Volkswagen Passat GTE Estate

-As an all-rounder, the Volkswagen Passat GTE Estate appears to do it all: 34 miles of electric range will be enough for most daily commutes, 483 litres of boot space will serve most families well enough, even on longer trips away.
+The Volkswagen Passat GTE Estate seems like the ultimate all-rounder: 34 miles of electric range will be enough for most daily commutes, while 483 litres of boot space will serve most families well enough, even on longer trips away.
 The 1.4-litre petrol engine is extremely smooth, too, so the Passat GTE should be a relaxing car to own.

-Prices start from well under £40,000, while fleet operators are likely to be drawn in by the prospect of CO2 emissions in the region of 33-35g/km.
+Prices start from under £40,000, while fleet operators and user-choosers are likely to be drawn in by the prospect of CO2 emissions in the region of 33-35g/km – leading to very low company-car tax.
 As an overall package, there are few better options.